 - Why you need to monitor metrics across the entire conversion funnel as part of your digital analytics plan.

-The importance of digital analytics for making marketing successful
+The importance of a digital analytics plan

 George Forrest of iSix Sigma has this to say about metrics: